 Conclusions

-In this study, we present detailed annotation and recombination rate information for the painted lady butterfly (Vanessa cardui), a species with exceptional life-history traits such as long distance migration, continuous direct development and an unmatched capacity to utilize different types of larval host plants.
+In this study, we present detailed annotation and recombination rate information for the painted lady butterfly (Vanessa cardui), a species with exceptional life-history traits such as long distance migration, continuous direct development and a remarkable capacity to utilize different types of larval host plants.
 We analyzed lineage-specific gene family expansions and found that expanded genes were mainly associated with fat and protein metabolism, detoxification and defense against pathogens.
 A detailed TE-annotation revealed that several TE-classes were positively associated with the presence of gained genes, potentially indicating their involvement in ectopic recombination.
 Recombination rate variation was negatively associated with chromosome size and positively associated with the proportion of short interspersed elements (SINEs).
-We conclude that the genome structure of the painted lady is shaped by a complex interplay between recombination, gene duplications and repeat activity and provide the first set of candidate genes potentially involved in the evolution of migratory behavior in this cosmopolitan butterfly species.
+We conclude that the genome structure of the painted lady is shaped by a complex interplay between recombination, gene duplications and repeat activity, and provide the first set of candidate genes potentially involved in the evolution of migratory behavior in this nearly cosmopolitan butterfly species.

 Methods